 “Dragons!?”
 I shrieked.
 “Dragons are real!!?”

 “Yes, very real.
 Each soul keeper has a soul brother appointed to them from birth.
-A soul brother can only be a dragon, a beast with the closest relationship to the soul apart from us humans.
+Humans and dragons have the closest affinity to the fabric of the soul which is whey they make the pair as soul brothers.
 The lives of soul brothers are linked from the moment of realisation.
 If one dies, so does their significant other.
 Every different soul keeper and their dragon are masters of their particular element.
 They have great power which lets them protect and conserve life as we know it.
 They’ve been around since the beginning of time and they’re the most important people in the world.
 They are worshipped, respected and loved because without them, everything would falter.
-Even though they’re near omnipotent, they’re the kindest and wisest people ever.
+Even though they’re near omnipotent, they’re the kindest and wisest people you would ever come across.
 Everything they do is for the best interest of the world which is why nobody opposes them.”
 From the looks of it, Ravenna really admired these people.
 Even I was entranced by the description of these glorious people.

 “Ooh, what are the elements?”
 I asked her in a squeaky voice.

 “Wow, someone’s really excited.
 You’re really taking this off course too.
-Still, I’ll treat you.
+Still, I’ll give you a treat.
 Consider this payment for that lovely chlorol.
 Well, the soul is the primary element.
-Then there are seven secondary elements.
+Then there are seven secondary elements which are more complex versions of the soul.
 They’re usually classified into three archetypes.
 Atmos has water, earth and air.
-Energos has fire and lightning.
+Energos has fire and thunder.
 Lumos has light and shadow.
 These are the seven secondary elements that constitute the natural world.
 Every material thing, that is.
 Life is powered by soul itself” she said, poking at my chest but then sadness overtook her face.
 I sensed something sinister approaching.

 “What was that bit about passing on the legacy and eggs?”
 I asked her